Project 02

 P02: PROJECT-RELATED PUBLICATIONS

-1. Chang YN, Jaumann EA, Reichel K, Hartmann J, Oliver D, Hummer G, Geertsma ER, Joseph B (2019) Structural basis for functional interaction in dimers of SLC26 transporters.
+8. Chang YN, Jaumann EA, Reichel K, Hartmann J, Oliver D, Hummer G*, Joseph B* & Geertsma ER* (2019) Structural basis for functional interactions in dimers of SLC26 transporters.
 Nat Commun 10: 2032